 Hung Out to Dry?

-Applying heat is one of the worst things you can do to DNA.
-It degrades or breaks down the sample, making it difficult to impossible to retrieve a usable profile.
-Putting a sample through a dryer with heat can remove the ability to detect semen or DNA.
+Putting a sample through a dryer with heat may remove the ability to detect semen or DNA.
 If a garment is hung up to dry, whether it is hung inside or outside can affect the ability to find DNA.
 Direct sunlight can break down DNA, so a sample dried inside would be more likely to still contain detectable amounts.
-Items dried in a dryer on a cool or air setting would be more likely to have usable DNA than an item dried on a heat setting.
+Items dried in a dryer on a cool or air setting may be more likely to have usable DNA than an item dried on a heat setting.